CarloSircana/DatabaseWebInterface/README.md

 Target: Create a website for the database of number fields, similar to https://www.lmfdb.org/NumberField/ or http://galoisdb.math.upb.de/.

 Steps already done:
-First simple queries by degree.
-Add signature, discriminant, cm property.
+First simple queries by degree,signature, discriminant, cm property.

 TODO:
 Set up raw queries and convert the code to use simple queries.